 The Panika are almost entirely unevangelized.
 Prayer is the first step toward seeing them reached with the Gospel.

-* Ask the Lord to bring forth a triumphant Panika church for the glory of His name!
+Ask the Lord to bring forth a vigorous Panika church for the glory of His name!